gohugoio/hugo/content/en/getting-started/configuration-markup.md

 ###### parser.wrapStandAloneImageWithinParagraph

 (`bool`) If `true`, image elements without adjacent content will be wrapped within a `p` element when rendered.
-This is the default markdown behavior.
+This is the default Markdown behavior.
 Set to `false` when using an [image render hook] to render standalone images as `figure` elements.
 Default is `true`.

 [image render hook]: /render-hooks/images/